-You might gate off the rooms of the house you are not using so your dog cannot go into them and thus get out of your sight.
+You might gate off the rooms of the house you are not using so your dog cannot go into them and thus get out of sight.
 This way, it is easier to take them out if you suspect they are ready to go to the potty.

 No Physical Punishment

-Secondly, if an accident does happen, deal with it in a responsible and mature way.
-Never scold or yell at your dog, and do not rub his or her nose in it.
+Secondly, if an accident does happen, deal with it responsibly and maturely.
+Never scold or yell at your dog; do not rub their nose in it.
 Do not hit your dog with a rolled-up newspaper or magazine.
-This will make the dog nervous around you and they may avoid going to the potty around you.
+This will make the dog nervous, and they may avoid going to the potty around you.

 If this happens, take the opportunity to clean up the mess by soaking up the urine or feces with paper towels or an old rag you will no longer use.
-Place the rag or towels in the spot your dog should be going and take them there.
-They will recognize their scent and be more apt to go to the potty in the correct spot.
+Place the rag or towels in your dog’s spot and take them there.
+They will recognize their scent and be more apt to go to the potty in the correct place.

-Thirdly, make sure you clean up the mess the right way: Using an enzyme cleaner.
+Thirdly, ensure you clean up the mess correctly: Use an enzyme cleaner.
 Nature’s Miracle makes a good, affordable cleaner you can use to get the scent out.
 Never use an ammonia-based cleaner to do this, as this is part of your dog’s urine and will encourage them to go there again.
 See Cleaners on Amazon

 What To Do If You See Your Chi Going In The Wrong Spot

 If you see your adult chihuahua going potty in the house, make a noise that will startle (but not scare) your dog.
-Get them outside to the potty spot as quickly as you can and let them finish going out there.
+Get them outside to the potty spot as quickly as possible and let them finish going there.
 Once they are all done, offer praise and a treat.

 After this, go inside and clean up using the enzyme cleaner.
-And as always, just make sure you keep a very vigilant eye on your dog so these mistakes can be kept to a minimum.
+And as always, ensure you keep a vigilant eye on your dog to minimize these mistakes.

 Make Potty training Easier By Sticking To A Schedule.